-While the total range of community health needs is important, LRH is not currently focusing on top health concerns identified by the CHNA such as heart and kidney failure due to lack of resources to make the most impactful changes in these areas.
+While the total range of community health needs is important, PGHC is not currently focusing on top health concerns identified by the CHNA such as respiratory health and septicemia due to the lack of available resources to make the most impactful changes in these areas.
 These needs did not emerge as community health needs focus areas, but they as well as other chronic diseases and co-morbidities will be taken into account and incorporated into the strategic plan where appropriate.
-Though these needs are not presently being addressed by LRH as an area of focus, the hospital will explore opportunities to collaborate with other community and public health organizations such as the health department and federally qualified health centers to address these needs.
+PGHC currently provides emergency psychiatric, inpatient behavioral health and outpatient partial hospitalization services to assist with the mental health needs in the community.
+As a result, this area was not selected as one of the community health needs focus areas.
+Though these needs are not presently being addressed by PGHC as an area of focus, the hospital will explore opportunities to collaborate with other community and public health organizations such as the health department and federally qualified health centers to address these needs.